Alcohol advertising on college campuses: Research and statistics

-Another study was completed by CASA at Columbia University on drinking rates among college students and the findings were that from 1993 to 2005, the rate of binge drinking has rose 16 percent.
+Another study was completed by CASA at Columbia University on drinking rates among college students and the findings were that from 1993 to 2005, the rate of binge drinking had risen 16 percent.
 Furthermore, 26 percent of college students kept drinking until they were drunk.
 Alcohol companies spent over $1.2 billion on advertising and promotions and specials on college campuses across the United States in 1998 including special discounts, giveaways, print media, outdoor advertising, radio and television.
 Another two-thirds of a billion was spent on other forms of advertising for alcohol such as sponsorships, coupons and mailings.
 Alcohol advertising increased 34% from 1987 to 1996.
 Since 1997, alcohol advertising has been increasing on college campuses from students wearing alcohol-related appeal to coupons being offered via flyers for alcohol purchases on campus in the dining halls and off campus at liquor stores.
 Research from a study has shown that there is a direct correlation between increased alcohol advertising on college campuses and increased alcohol consumption among college students.
 Furthermore, the researchers of this study concluded that the lower the price of alcohol on or near college campuses, the higher the drinking rates among the students especially binge drinking.
 "This is consistent with previous findings that alcohol consumption by young people (in this case, college students) is affected by price.
 In line with this are the findings that alcohol promotions, price specials and large-volume discounts are associated with higher binge-drinking rates".

-These days most of the underage drinking would occur after leaving secondary school and starting off in college.
-Apart from the deaths, Eamonn Molloy has found that “Alcohol is implicated in approximately one hundred thousand sexual assaults and half a million injuries on college campuses annually” (2016:148) in the United States of America.
+These days most of the underage drinking would occur after leaving secondary school and starting college.
+Apart from the deaths, Eamonn Molloy has found that in the United States, "Alcohol is implicated in approximately one hundred thousand sexual assaults and half a million injuries on college campuses annually" (2016:148).